battlerealmsmodeditor/battlerealmsmodeditor.github.io/README.md

 # Battle Realms Data Editor by SITUVN

+Battle Realms Data Editor is .dat files modification tool. which store game data such as  building unit statistics/ costs.
+Some editors also provide a graphical user interface. making it easier to navigate and modify the game data.

 > __Warning__
-This Project has no logner. becuase we making new MOD tool for version 1.58 update <br>however you can use BR Data Editor in v1.58 at some feature so long as all change.
+This Project has no logner. becuase we making new MOD tool for version 1.58 update <br>however you can use BR Data Editor in v1.58.1 at some feature so long as all change.

 ### Support to Edit Battle Realms from DAT file